 As COVID-19 has spread rapidly through the world, scientists continue to work to identify the source of the disease.
 While the origin is still not known, a strong possibility is that jumped from animals to people in a wildlife market.
 In wildlife markets, sometimes called “wet markets,” a variety of species are kept in highly cramped quarters, not unlike on factory farms.
 At some wildlife markets, customers can purchase an animal to be slaughtered on the spot.
 Such wildlife markets exist around the world, including in the United States.

 People may worry less about the transmission of a virus from animals to humans if they don’t eat wildlife.
-However, the conditions on factory farms — where most of U.S. animal products originate — are similar to those of wildlife markets, and could be the source of the next pandemic.
+However, the conditions on factory farms — where most of U.S. animal food products originate — are similar to those of wildlife markets, and could be the source of the next pandemic.
 In fact, the H1N1 influenza outbreak of 2009 originated in an industrial pig farm in North Carolina, the Nipah virus was also transmitted from pigs to humans, and the H5N1 avian influenza was transmitted from poultry to humans.

 A recent paper by Humane Society International identifies five primary pandemic risks associated with intensive agriculture: